govinda472/cse15l-lab-reports/lab4.md

   ![image](https://user-images.githubusercontent.com/75463270/221777537-48a51419-3068-440d-a6d7-e45ee98ce9f7.png)

-  summary: The code I ran opened up ListExamples.java in editor mode, which allowed me to modify it. the down and right arrows allowed me to nagivate through the code to reach the error quickly and the tab tab key allowed me to auto complete the file name which sped up the modification process along with ensuring I didn't make a typo
+  summary: The commands I ran opened up ListExamples.java in editor mode, which allowed me to modify it. the down and right arrows allowed me to nagivate through the code to reach the error quickly and the tab tab key allowed me to auto complete the file name which sped up the modification process along with ensuring I didn't make a typo